mariocosttaa/starter-kit-inertia-react/README.md

 ---

 <div align="center">
-Made with ❤️ by [Your Name/Organization]
+Made with ❤️ by Mário Costa
 </div>